NOTICE OF PRIVACY PRACTICES

 • Is accurate and complete.

 Ø Right to an Accounting of Disclosures.
 In compliance with federal regulations, you have the right to request an "accounting of disclosures."
-This is a list of the disclosures we made of medical information about you.
+This is a list of the disclosures we made of your PHI.

 To request this list or accounting of disclosures, you must submit your request in writing to the hospital’s Medical Records Department, Attn: Release of Information Representative.
 Your request must state a time period which may not be longer than six years and may not include dates before February 26, 2003.
-Your request should indicate in what form you want the list (for example, on paper, electronically).
-The first list you request within a 12 month period will be free.
+Your request should indicate in what form you want the list (e.g., on paper, electronically, etc.).
+The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Ø Right to Request Restrictions.
-You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
-You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
+You have the right to request a restriction or limitation on the PHI we use or disclose about you for treatment, payment or health care operations.
+You also have the right to request a limit on the PHI we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.

 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

-To request restrictions, a request must be made in writing and submitted to the hospital’s Health Information Director within three (3) business days, from date of service.
+To request restrictions, a request must be made in writing and submitted to the hospital or nursing home Health Information Director within three (3) business days, from date of service.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

 Ø Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.

-Ø To request confidential communications, you must make your request in writing to the hospital’s Medical Records Department, Attn: Release of Information Representative.
+Ø To request confidential communications, you must make your request in writing to the hospital or nursing home Medical Records Department, Attn: Release of Information Representative.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 ØRight to a Paper Copy of This Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.